-In 2005, the news broke that the administration of President George W. Bush had been engaged in a program of electronic surveillance as part of its battle against international terrorism.
-Run by the National Security Agency, the covert surveillance program extended over both citizens and aliens and their communications both inside and outside the territory of the United States.
-In December of 2005, the Justice Department recognized the existence of the program and defended its legality.
+In 2005, the news broke that the administration of President George W. Bush had engaged in extensive electronic surveillance in order to identify and prevent international terrorism.
+Run by the National Security Agency, the covert surveillance program extended over both citizens and aliens, and covered communications inside and outside the territory of the United States.
+In December of 2005, the Justice Department recognized and defended the legality of the surveillance program.
 In January 2006, a group of law professors and former government officials wrote a public letter questioning the legality of the program.

-Compare this letter with the Justice Department's defense of the NSA program.
+The excerpt below is from that public letter.
+Compare this letter with the Justice Department's defense of the NSA program excerpted in a separate supplement to Volume II.
 How do they differ in their understanding of the law?